Key Takeaways

 Deeper Heat Penetration Provides Greater Benefits

 Infrared heat penetrates deep into the skin, unlike the superficial heat of traditional saunas.
-Deep heat penetration effectively stimulates the sweat glands, promoting a detoxifying and more profound sweat.
+This deeper penetration more effectively stimulates sweat glands, promoting more efficient detoxification.

 How Regularly Should You Use the Infrared Sauna?